Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 As depicted in the schematic above, the components of QDMI communicate through three different interfaces, namely:

-- the \ref session.h "session interface",
+- the "session interface",
-- the \ref client/control.h "control interface", and
+- the "control interface", and
-- the \ref client/query.h "query interface".
+- the "query interface".

 However, those interfaces do not map directly to the components of QDMI.
 Instead, the session interface is exclusively used for the communication between the client and the driver.
 The client